Einheitsübersetzung: Ecumenical meaning and revision

 Protestant theologians from the Protestant Brotherhood of St. Michael, a part of the Berneuchen Movement, worked on the Einheitsübersetzung from the start.
 They did not yet have an official commission from the Catholic Church.
-The Protestant Church in Germany (Evangelische Kirche in Deutschland, abbreviated EKD, which is generally equivalent to the Lutheran church in America) was officially requested to work on the translation of the Psalms and the New Testament.
+The Protestant Church in Germany (Evangelische Kirche in Deutschland, abbreviated EKD) was officially requested to work on the translation of the Psalms and the New Testament.
 In 1970, the Bishops' Conference and the EKD entered a contract for the joint work on the Einheitsübersetzung, which was a major breakthrough of ecumenism in Germany.
 Since 1980, the Einheitsübersetzung has also been approved for use in Protestant churches and is especially used with the Luther Translation for ecumenical events.

 In the last few years, the Bishops' Conference has attempted a revision of the translation.
 The revision was also supposed to be a joint project with the Protestant church.
 A conflict between the Roman Catholic church and the Protestant side arose during the work which resulted in the EKD terminating the 1970 contract in 2005.
-The conflict arose from disagreements about the Roman Catholic side's push for a heavier emphasis on church traditions than was found in the original text and the consensus decision-making process used up to that point did not hold, after which common ground between the denominations had to be found.
+The conflict arose from disagreements about the Roman Catholic side's push for a heavier emphasis on traditions and Magisterial interpretation following the publication of the instruction Liturgiam authenticam from the Vatican.
+The consensus decision-making process used up to that point did not hold, after which common ground between the denominations had to be found.
 After the completion of the revision it had to be submitted for a Papal Approbation, which was also rejected by the EKD.
 The new edition (February 2010) prefers gender-neutral wording and does not render the name Jahweh.